FiloxeniaMoments/FiloxeniaMoments.github.io/README.md

 To resolve this, a `.nojekyll` file has been added to the root of the repository.
 This file disables the Jekyll build process entirely, allowing all files to be served as-is.

 **Important:** Do not remove the `.nojekyll` file.
-If you do, the header and footer will fail to load, and the site will appear broken.
+If you do, a header and footer will fail to load, and the site will appear broken.

+## Third-Party Scripts

+### LeadConnector Widget

+This site uses a chat widget from LeadConnector HQ.
+The script for this widget is embedded in several HTML files.

+**Troubleshooting:**

+If you see a `net::ERR_BLOCKED_BY_CLIENT` error in the browser console, it means a browser extension (like an ad blocker or privacy tracker) is preventing the widget from loading.
+This is not a bug in the site's code.

+To see the widget, you can:
+- Disable your ad/privacy blocker for this site.
+- View the page in an incognito or private browser window.